datastax/python-driver/docs/api/getting_started.rst

 Executing Queries
 -----------------
 Now that we have a :class:`.Session` we can begin to execute queries.
-The most basic and natural way to execute a query is to use :meth:`~.Session.execute()`:
+The simplest way to execute a query is to use :meth:`~.Session.execute()`:

 .. code-block:: python